citizensadvice/react-combo-boxes/docs/list_box_layout.md

   listbox: Element,
   {
-    contain: string = 'body', // Selector to find a parent to contain list box in }
+    contain: string = 'body', // Selector to find a parent to contain list box in
+    minMaxWidth: Number = 0 // The minimum max width to set }
 ): void
 ```